0mWindyBug/KDP-compatible-driver-loader/README.md

 # Notes
-- in case loading gdrv.sys fails, its likely due to Microsoft's driver blocklist. just modify the code to use an alternative driver , there are plenty of them.
+- in case loading gdrv.sys fails, its likely due to Microsoft's driver blocklist/cert expired,  just modify the code to use an alternative driver , there are plenty of them.
 - whilst the implemented technique does not require a read primitive , we do use the read primitive to restore the original CiValidateImageHeader after the unsigned driver is loaded.
 you can modify the code to not use the read primitive and it will work just fine since  SeCiCallbacks is not PatchGuard protected